AnacletoLAB/sHAM/README.md

 The main folder contains three directories:
 * *c_dot*, containing the source code written in C language and the executable files to perform the matrix-vector multiplication of our sparse formats.

 * *nns*, containing a Python script (*experiments.py*) to reproduce the experiments shown in the paper, with all the required data; the results in *.csv* format are stored in the *result* folder.
 * *benchmark*, organized as the *nns* directory.

-In the main folder, there are also two *.sh* scripts to run the experiments (detailed below, in the *Usage* section.)
+In the main folder, there are also two *.sh* scripts to run the experiments (detailed below, in the *Usage* section).

 ## Usage
 We provide two simple *.sh* scripts to run the experiments: